MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/azure-ad-b2b-guests-yammer.md

 search.appverid:
 - MOE150
 - MET150
-description: "Learn more about the Business-to-business (B2B) Guest support in Yammer Preview and view the Customer Terms and FAQ ."
+description: "Learn more about the Business-to-business (B2B) Guest support in Yammer Preview and view the Customer Terms and FAQ."
 ---

 # Business-to-business (B2B) Guest support in Yammer Preview - Customer Terms and FAQ